Apple unveiled a new version of iPadOS at WWDC in June 2023 and on September 22 it will become available to download.

 We also discuss whether it’s a good idea to install an iPadOS beta and what the difference between public and developer betas are.

-We tend to store lots of movies and TV shows on our iPad, so if you need space these could be removed – if you downloaded them from iTunes or one of the other services you should be able to download them again later on.
+We tend to store lots of movies and TV shows on our iPad, so if you need space these could be removed – if you downloaded them from Apple you should be able to download them again later on.

 - Go to Settings > General > Software Update and wait for the iPad to find the update.
 It’s possible that you’ll see the message ‘Your software is up to date.’
-Sometimes there’s a bit of a wait until the software becomes available, but it’s also possible that iPadOS won’t run on your iPad – the oldest device that can run it is the iPad Air 2 (which came out in October 2014).
+Sometimes there’s a bit of a wait until the software becomes available, but it’s also possible that iPadOS won’t run on your iPad so check above to see if it is compatible.

-- Assuming there is a new version available, tap Download and Install.
+- Assuming you do see a new version available, tap Download and Install.

 - Enter your passcode when prompted, and agree to the terms & conditions if required.

-- Tap Install Now.
-(Again, expect this step to take a while – especially if it’s on the night the software arrives!)
+- The iPad will eventually turn back on and get on with the job of installing the update.
+Again, expect this step to take a while – especially if it’s on the night the software arrives!

 - Alternatively, you can select Later. iPadOS will offer to update during the night – you just need to make sure the device is plugged in.